Jurickson Profar Preview, Player Props: Rockies vs. White Sox

-The Colorado Rockies, including Jurickson Profar (.222 on-base percentage in past 10 games, 98 points below season-long percentage), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Coors Field, Saturday at 8:10 PM ET.
+Jurickson Profar -- with an on-base percentage of .222 in his past 10 games, 98 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Chicago White Sox, with Dylan Cease on the mound, on August 20 at 3:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the White Sox.
+In his most recent game, he went 1-for-4 with a double against the White Sox.

 Jurickson Profar Game Info & Props vs. the White Sox